itsjustfaith/First-Intern-/README.md

 This application operates completely on the client-side with offline-first local state persistence (`localStorage`).
 There are **no backend databases, credentials, or API keys** (such as Google Gemini, Database URLs, or Auth tokens) embedded in the code.

-It is **100% safe** to push this repository directly to a public or private GitHub repository without risking credential leaks.

 ---